M.G. "Pat" RobertsonFounder, Chancellor & Chief Executive Officer

 - Winston Churchill Lifetime Achievement Award, 2013, by Faith & Freedom Coalition

 Robertson is past president of the prestigious Council on National Policy.
 In 1982 he served on President Ronald Reagan’s Task Force on Victims of Crime.
 He previously served on the Board of the Virginia Economic Development Partnership and on the Governor’s Council of Economic Advisors in the State of Virginia.
 Robertson founded and served as a past president of the Christian Coalition of America until his resignation in late 2001.

-Pat and Dede Robertson have four children, 14 grandchildren, 14 great grandchildren, and reside in Virginia Beach, Virginia.
+Pat Robertson has four children, 14 grandchildren, 24 great grandchildren, and he resides in Virginia Beach, Virginia.

 M.G.
 “Pat” Robertson has achieved national and international recognition as a religious broadcaster, philanthropist, educator, religious leader, businessman and author.
 He is the founder and chairman of The Christian Broadcasting Network (CBN) Inc., and founder of International Family Entertainment Inc., Regent University, Operation Blessing International Relief and Development Corporation, American Center for Law and Justice, The Flying Hospital Inc. and several other organizations and broadcast entities.

 CBN was founded in 1960 as the first Christian television network established in the United States.
 Today CBN is one of the world’s largest television ministries and produces programming seen in 200 nations and heard in 70 languages including Russian, Arabic, Spanish, French and Chinese.
 CBN’s flagship program, The 700 Club, can be seen in 97 percent of television markets across the United States and is one of the longest-running religious television shows that reaches an average of one million American viewers daily.